PennyTrain/dunder-mifflin/README.md

 * As the game was developed in Python for use in the terminal, it utilizes the Code Institute Python Template to generate a "terminal" onto the page, making it available within a web browser.
 ![Screenshot of the initial start in the terminal](./assets/imgs/readme/initial-start.png)

+## How to Play

+The Dunder Mifflin quiz will prompt the user to enter a variety of input based on which section they are at.
+The Initial Start will prompt "s"
+The Main Menu will prompt "p", "l", "r" and "q"
+The Quiz will prompt "a", "b", and "c"
+The Question Selection will prompt "5", "10" and "15"
+The username will prompt your response to be longer than a single character To go back to the Main Menu it will prompt "m"
 ## User Experience

 ### User Stories